netlas-io/netlas-cookbook/README.md

 ```

 Similarly, you can work with a list of certificates, IP addresses, emails and whatever else you want.

+An example of searching IP addresses from a URL-loaded list can be found in [Tor exit nodes search](#tor-exit-nodes-search).

 ## Saving data in CSV format